veerdosi/miniproject_SC1015/README.md

 The **Stacked Model** consistently achieves higher accuracy, precision, recall, and F1 score than the models trained with Adam, SGD, and RMSprop.
 This indicates a superior balance of identifying true positives and minimizing false positives while generally making more correct predictions across the board.

 The only metric where the neural network models (particularly RMSprop) excel is ROC AUC, which measures the model's ability to discriminate between classes at various threshold settings.
 RMSprop's slightly higher ROC AUC suggests it might be better suited for applications where the discrimination between classes is more critical than the absolute number of correct predictions.

+### Predictions

+We processed input data to match the preprocessing requirements for the model.
+Once the data is prepared with all features, including newly calculated polynomial and interaction terms, it is fed into the pipeline.
+The model predicts the presence of heart disease and calculates the probability of the prediction.
+For example, for the data user_input_1, the model was able to predict no heart disease with the probability of 0.1214.
+Similarly, for the user_input_2, the model was able to predict heart disease with the probability of 0.5513.
+After receiving predictions, the application generates a PDF report, which includes graphical representations of risk over time and a pie chart showing the overall risk distribution.

 ### Report Generation